mars-project/mars/docs/source/development/operand.rst

 several sub tasks.
 Ideally, these tasks can be assigned on different executors in parallel.
 In the specific case of ``read_csv``, each sub task read a block of bytes from the file, so we need calculate the offset and length of each block in the tile function.
-As we use the same class for both coarse-grained and fine-grained operator, ``offset``, ``length`` and other properties are added to record information for fine-grained operator.
+As we use the same class for both coarse-grained and fine-grained operand, ``offset``, ``length`` and other properties are added to record information for fine-grained operand.

 .. code-block:: python